 What is Asthma?

-Asthma is a chronic disease of the lung which causes inflammation and constriction of the airway and thus makes breathing harder.
+Asthma is a chronic disease of the lung that causes inflammation and constriction of the airway and thus makes breathing harder.
 It affects all age groups though frequent presentation is in childhood.
-The common cause is environmental such as allergens or pollutants, which leads to the flare up of asthma.
+The common cause is environmental such as allergens or pollutants, which leads to the flare-up of asthma.

 Causes of Asthma:

-1. Allergens: Some of the asthma triggers include dust mites, pet dander, mould and pollen.
+- Allergens: Some of the asthma triggers include dust mites, pet dander, mold, and pollen.

-2. Pollutants: Asthma is aggravated by air pollution, tobacco smoke, [,] and other strong odours.
+- Pollutants: Air pollution, tobacco smoke, and other strong odors aggravate asthma.

-3. Exercise: For some people, copd aggravation can be triggered by excessive physical activity that led the airways to constrict.
+- Exercise: For some people, excessive physical activity can trigger COPD aggravation by causing the airways to constrict.

 Symptoms: